Ml0din/pathfinding/README.md

 Efficient Path Calculation: Optimized to quickly determine the best path, even in complex and obstacle-rich terrains.

-Versatile Application: Suitable for various use cases, from gaming environments like Minecraft to real-world applications involving x-z coordinate systems.
+Versatile Application: Suitable for various use cases, from gaming environments like Minecraft to real-world applications involving coordinate systems.